Mustafa Barghouti: 2005 PNA presidential election

 Barghouti announced on 29 November 2004 that he would be a candidate in the 9 January 2005 election to choose a successor to the just-deceased Yasser Arafat as President of the Palestinian National Authority.
 Barghouti was endorsed by his fellow PNI co-founder Dr. Haidar Abdel-Shafi.
 He became Mahmoud Abbas's main challenger after his cousin Marwan Barghouti, who was in jail for leading an uprising, withdrew from the race.
-Mustafa Barghouti, who was "widely seen as an outsider," campaigned on a platform of change and major PA reforms.
+Barghouti, who was "widely seen as an outsider", campaigned on a platform of change and major PA reforms.
+"People are fed up with the system, they are fed up with corruption, they are fed up with favouritism, and people want change," he said at a campaign rally.
+He called for Israel's withdrawal from the Gaza Strip, West Bank, and East Jerusalem, the release of Palestinian prisoners, and the establishment of a sovereign Palestinian state.

-"People are fed up with the system, they are fed up with corruption, they are fed up with favouritism and people want change," he said at a campaign rally.
-He called for Israel to withdraw from the Gaza Strip, West Bank, and East Jerusalem, to release Palestinian prisoners, and to allow Palestinian refugees to return to their homes.
 He did not enjoy the backing of any major political party, however, and ended up losing to Abbas, receiving 19.8% of the vote.
-Conceding defeat, he said, "I feel very happy, and very proud" and said that he would win "next time."
-Referring to his role as head of the PNI, he said, "We are now the second most important political force in Palestine, ahead of Hamas.
+Conceding defeat, he said, "I feel very happy, and very proud," and said he would win "next time".
+Referring to his role as head of the PNI, he said: "We are now the second most important political force in Palestine, ahead of Hamas.
 This is very, very important."

-His campaign, he has said, "encountered huge obstacles: the prejudice of the world's media in favour of Mahmud Abbas (Abu Mazen), the illegal channelling of the PA's financial resources and its whole bureaucratic network in support of him, plus the massive endorsement from the Israelis and the Americans who, having made him their candidate, moved heaven and earth to impede our progress.
-Hamas's decision to boycott the elections also worked indirectly in favour of Abbas, for the movement's leaders instructed their militants not to vote for me."
-He has claimed that during his campaign he was "harassed by Israeli soldiers on seven occasions" and arrested twice; meanwhile, Arab TV stations "backed the Fatah candidate."
-Still, "we managed to bring together a solid democratic coalition" consisting of "the PFLP, independent unions, workers' committees, eminent figures of the democratic left such as Abd al-Shafi, moderate Islamists including Abd al-Sattar Qassem and many groupings from Palestinian civil society."
+His campaign, he said, encountered several obstacles, including use of the PA's resources in favor of Abbas.
+He also claimed that, while campaigning, he was "harassed by Israeli soldiers on seven occasions" and arrested twice; meanwhile, Arab TV stations "backed the Fatah candidate."
+Still, Barghouti argued, "we managed to bring together a solid democratic coalition" consisting of "independent unions, workers' committees, eminent figures of the democratic left such as Abd al-Shafi, moderate Islamists including Abd al-Sattar Qasim, and many groupings from Palestinian civil society."

 2009 Daily Show interview

-Barghouti appeared on The Daily Show in October 2009 with fellow activist Anna Baltzer, telling Jon Stewart, "We are struggling for liberty.
+Barghouti appeared on The Daily Show in October 2009 with fellow activist Anna Baltzer, telling Jon Stewart: "We are struggling for liberty.
 We are struggling for freedom.
 We are struggling for justice.
-It is Palestinians who have been subjected to the longest occupation in history and a system of subjugation that is totally unjust."
+It is Palestinians who have been subjected to the longest [ongoing military] occupation in [modern history] and a system of subjugation that is totally unjust."